cypress-io/cypress-documentation/source/guides/guides/command-line.md

 ```shell
 cypress run --browser /usr/bin/chromium
 ```

-Currently, only browsers in the Chrome family are supported.

 {% url "Having trouble with browser detection?
 Check out the debugging guide" debugging#Launching-browsers %}